 Eventually, she used her fearless mindset to leave a highly successful career and became an entrepreneur, consultant, corporate speaker and author.
 Now, she’s sharing these lessons with StoryBrand listeners so you can face that upcoming deadline, rock that presentation, share that new idea or make that leap out of the job you hate.

 Why waste your life’s hours slaving away at something you don’t like?
 Listen to this episode and incorporate these fundamental habits at work so you can achieve your maximum potential.
 You never know, you might make the leap into the life you’ve always dreamed of.

-Have a Clear Purpose
+#1: Motivate Yourself by Finding a Clear Purpose

 “When we have a purpose behind something that we’re going to do in our lives, we’ll do it,” says Molly.

-But, one time, I sat down and did more than just set a goal.
+I’ve made a lot of health and fitness goals in my life, most of which I’ve never met.
+But one time, I sat down and did more than just set a goal.
 I incorporated meaning into it.
 I spelled out why I wanted to lose weight.
-I determined what was my purpose in losing weight.
+I determined my purpose in losing weight.

-Failure is just a regular part of the process.
-Don’t worry about avoiding it.
-Instead, create a strong tolerance for it.
+When you’re fearless, you’re going to fail.
+Don’t worry about avoiding it, Molly says.
+Instead, you should create a strong tolerance for it.